bnjns/metabase-sdk-go/docs/services/user.md

 })
 ```

-{: .warning }
+!!! warning

-When specifying the group memberships, you should not specify the `All Users` or `Administrators` groups (ID 1 and 2
+    When specifying the group memberships, you should not specify the `All Users` or `Administrators` groups (ID 1 and
-respectively); all users are automatically added to `All Users`, and you can add a user to `Administrators` by updating
+    2 respectively); all users are automatically added to `All Users`, and you can add a user to `Administrators` by
-the user with `IsSuperuser` set to `true`.
+    updating the user with `IsSuperuser` set to `true`.

 ### Get a user